Wet winter storm arrives Wednesday; Heavy snow and totals possible

 We may see more snow from this one system than we’ve seen all winter long.
 HIGH Probability of 4″ snowfall with half-foot (or more) totals very likely especially in central Indiana.

-STORM TRACK is KEY and still coming into focus with a TREND slipping slightly south.
-FAVORS a heavier snow band across central Indiana with totals of 5″ to 9″ possible.
+UPDATE for snow potential as promised: STORM TRACK is KEY and still coming into focus late Monday.
+TREND for a slightly south path still among some models.
+FAVORS a heavier snow band across central Indiana with totals of 5″ to 8″ locally higher possible.

 A spread of multiple snow producing models has an average snowfall for city of Indianapolis at 7.3″.
 Spread from 5.5″ to 8.5″.
 SNOW FALL RATES could be 1″ per hour early Wednesday morning.